Why should my business consider private and direct connections to Oracle Cloud?

 Oracle Cloud Infrastructure FastConnect provides an easy, elastic and economical way to create a dedicated and private connection with higher bandwidth options and a more reliable and consistent networking experience.

-As an interface to the global network of PCCW Global, Console Connect’s intuitive process enables you to easily create a FastConnect circuit and provision redundant L2 connections.
+Console Connect’s intuitive process enables you to easily create a FastConnect circuit and provision redundant L2 connections, or use Layer 3 CloudRouter® to dynamically route traffic between devices, office locations, applications and clouds.

 Console Connect allows you to create high quality connectivity to Oracle Cloud in a way that matches the flexible nature of the cloud: